 If management wants HR to contribute, they need to invest.

 It's well worth the initial investment of time and money to thoughtfully consider the types of tools that will be impactful within your organization.
 Once these technologies are in place, HR jobs can begin adding value.

-It can be dizzying to analyze all the available tools at once—there are often overlapping features, integrations, and full suites of products that are claim to offer a one-size fits all “Swiss Army Knife” approach.
+It can be dizzying to analyze all the available tools at once—there are often overlapping features, integrations, and full suites of products that claim to offer a one-size-fits-all “Swiss Army Knife” approach.
 You’re better off thoughtfully choosing those which will best work in your organization.

 Introducing the “People Operations Stack”

 What is a stack?
-It’s a complimentary set of tools and technologies that offer a superior solution for a given functional area.
+It’s a complementary set of tools and technologies that offer a superior solution for a given functional area.

 This concept originated with software developers, but in recent years it has spread to the marketing and sales side of business operations.
 It’s well past time for HR to introduce this concept into their world.

 There should be at least four layers focused on the following tasks: